JopdeRidder-hub/TODO-app/README.md

-# TODO-app
-This is a todo app just for fun
+This is a todo app just for fun.